metruzanca/zanca.dev-v3/src/routes/blog/renaming-branches/index.md

 git branch -m new_branch_name
 ```
 I Initially thought that would be enough, but when i pushed to the new repo i noticed that when using commands like `git status` that the now gh-pages branch was still referencing origin/master (which was now a different branch aka what was origin/dev).
-As you can immagine this, will create some havok.
+As you can imagine this, will create some havoc.
 So I realized that i needed update the upstream reference.

 This is also easy enough